Kathy Lynn Emerson

 Jane Leche was the second daughter of Ralph Leche or Leech of Chatsworth.
 Derbyshire (d.1550) and Elizabeth Leake (1499-c.1570) and half sister of Bess of Hardwick, with whom she was very close.
 In 1538-44, her father was in Fleet prison for debt.
 In 1548, after Bess married Sir William Cavendish, Jane joined her household (paid £3 a year) and remained one of Bess's waiting gentlewomen into the next century.
 Jane was the one left in charge of the Cavendish children at Northaw (Hertfordshire) in 1549 when Bess and Sir William returned to London.
 At some point before 1552, she married Thomas Kniveton of Mercaston, Derbyshire (d.1591), by whom she had Mary, Elizabeth, George, St. Loe, William, Margaret, and Anne.
 In November of 1552, Lady Cavendish wrote from London to admonish her servants at Chatsworth, where Jane had again been left in charge of the Cavendish children, for their behavior toward Jane.
 They had denied her unspecified things that were "needful."
 The letter reads, in part: "I wolde be lothe to have any stranger so yoused yn my howse and then assure your selfe I cane not lyke ytt to have my syster so yousede."
 Mary S. Lovell, in her biography of Bess, suggests that Jane may have just given birth, since there is mention of a midwife and Bess also refers to Jane "in the case as she has been."
 According to another of Bess's biographers, David N. Durant, it was Jane who ran the estate at Chatsworth during Bess's third marriage, to Sir William St. Loe, whenever Bess was at court.
 Just after Kniveton's death, she accompanied her half sister to court, where they stayed for eight weeks.
 She was granted administration of her husband's estate on December 23, 1591.
 Jane's son George had joined Bess's household by 1595 (by which time Bess was countess of Shrewsbury).
 A letter exists written by Jane's son William to his mother at Hardwick in the summer of 1604, the latest mention I’ve so far found of her.

 Joan Leche was the daughter of Dennis Leech of Wellingborough, Northamptonshire and his wife, Elizabeth.
-She married twice, first to a tailor (sometimes identified as a grocer), Thomas Bodley of Exeter and London (1460-1492), by whom she had four children, including James (1488-before 1530), Elizabeth (1490-before 1530) and Denise (1492-September 10,1561).
-Joan’s second husband, married in 1493, was Thomas Bradbury of Braughing, Hertfordshire (1450-January 1510), a mercer who was Lord Mayor of London in 1509.
-After his death, she spent twenty years as a widow, during which time she purchased a great deal of real estate and and became very wealthy.
-She established a perpetual chantry for both her husbands and herself in St. Stephen’s, Coleman Street, where she also had a house.
-In 1511, she offered her house as a temporary location for Mercers' Company assemblies.
-Their annual election supper was held there for the next two years.
+She married twice, first, between 1470 and 1475, to a tailor, Thomas Bodley of Exeter and St. Botolph's Bishopsgate, London (1460-1492), by whom she had four children, including James (1488-1514), John (d.
+1514) Elizabeth (1490-before 1530) and Denise or Dionyse (d.1560).
+He left an estate worth £1000.
+She probably continued to run his business.
+Joan’s second husband, married about March 1495, was Thomas Bradbury of St. Stephen Coleman Street, London and Braughing, Hertfordshire (d.
+January 10, 1510), a mercer who was Lord Mayor of London in 1509.
+He made his will January 9, 1510.
+After his death, Joan spent twenty years as a widow.
+She inherited a mansion in Catte Street and purchased a great deal more real estate and became very wealthy.
+She established a perpetual chantry for both her husbands and herself in St. Stephen’s, Coleman Street.
+In 1511, she offered her house as a temporary location for Mercers' Company's St. Thomas Tide banquet.
+This was held there for the next two years.
 The house was later given to the Mercers.
 Joan endowed a school in Saffron Walden, where her brother was vicar from 1489-1521 and made many other charitable gifts.
 Her will was dated March 2, 1530 and proved April 26, 1530.
 More details of her life can be found in Anne F. Sutton’s “Lady Joan Bradbury (d.1530),” in Medieval London Widows, 1300-1500 (edited by Caroline M. Barron and Anne F. Sutton) and in Anne F. Sutton, The Mercery of London.

 see ANNE HASSALL; ANNE PAGET